jdavis/cs311-f13-hw06-tests/README.md

 http://ant.apache.org/, you only have to modify a few lines to make it work.

-1. First, modify the property below with the name `src.dir`.
+1. First, open up `build.xml` and modify the property with the name `src.dir`.
    It should point to the directory that your package lives in.

-2. Open up `TestRunner.java` file and edit the return line of the method `newInstance`.
-The class that is instantiated should point to your implementation of IGraph.
+2. Open up the `TestRunner.java` file and edit the return line of the method `newInstance`.
+The class that is instantiated should point to your implementation of `IGraph`.

 3. Now you should just be able to run `ant test` on the command line.